Paramkotadia/Smart-Library/README.md

 __Step 7: Run the Application:__

 Run the main Python script to start the application.
 The main script is typically named app.py.
-Use the following command (replace the filename if different):
+Use the following command :

 python app.py